Order of St. George (Habsburg-Lorraine): 21st century

 Vinzenz Stimpfl-Abele, procurator of the Order, goes back to Bernhard von Clairvaux to consider the importance of the Order and the knights in the 21st century.
 On the one hand in their self-image as an elitist Christian protective force and on the other hand in their endeavor to fulfill social tasks.
 According to Stimpfl-Abele, this also means for Ritter today to confess Christian values with an open visor, to be aware of history and its teachings, to maintain traditions and, in particular, to actively bring about change in order to combat misery.
 By his definition, values today are the sword and assertiveness the shield of a modern knight.

 Regarding the necessary moral attitude of a St. George knight today, Bishop Klaus Küng said during an investiture in Budapest: "When it comes to values that are of great importance to human development, it is necessary to stand up for them courageously.
 What are these values? – Ultimately, it's Christian values."
 But that also means that the order in Habsburg tradition is particularly dedicated to the peaceful balance between religions and the intercultural encounter between Christianity, Judaism and Islam.

 In addition to local meetings, the order has major events such as in Vienna, Budapest, Prague, Zagreb, Ljubljana, Trieste, Milan, London, Frankfurt, Salzburg, and Tyrol.
 The band "K.u.k.
 Regimentskapelle IR4" plays at many events of the order.

 According to the order's homepage, members are often well-known personalities, but also people such as Ulrich W. Lipp, the long-standing Habsburg imperial advisor, herald and master of ceremonies, Otto von Habsburg's political assistant Eva Demmerle or Alexander Pachta-Reyhofen, the Chancellor of the Order of the Golden Fleece.

 The admission was and is a special privilege and a great honor.
 Admission to the order of imperial knights takes place by accolade.

+When, in early 2026, Karl Habsburg referred to Patriots for Europe as brutal nationalists and Moscow's fifth column, a number of FPOe politicians including Norbert Hofer left the order.